PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-09 17:14:06
+Last updated: 2024-04-09 17:14:41
-Random Quote: Whisky's good proofing water.
-Tells you who's real and who isn't. - Thomas Shelby
+Random Quote: Gustavo.
+When I looked into your eyes... hate.
+A little bit's okay.
+As long as you never forget who's boss. - Don Eladio